karmaniverous/aws-api-template/README.md

 You can continue to release new versions within this major version.
 Just don't advance this branch to a new major version, or you will overwrite your existing next-version stacks!

-[TODO] Figure out how to prevent this from happening ([#11](#11)).
+[TODO] Figure out how to prevent this from happening ([#11](https://github.com/karmaniverous/aws-api-template/issues/11)).

 ## Deleting a Stack

-Every Stage you deploy to AWS generates & updates its own [CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html), which contains all of the resources associated with the Stage.

-Some resources have properties that can only be set at create time (e.g. [Cognito User Pool AliasAttributes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpool.html#cfn-cognito-userpool-aliasattributes)).
+Some [Stack](#environments-api-versions-stages--stacks) resources have properties that can only be set at create time (e.g. [Cognito User Pool AliasAttributes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpool.html#cfn-cognito-userpool-aliasattributes)).
 If you wish to change such a property, and if you will not unduly impact current users, the easiest option by far is to delete the entire stack and recreate it with the next deployment.

-As you edit your stack configuration during the development process, your stack might also simply become unstable and stop accepting new deployments.
-Deleting the stack is often an efficient way to recover from a configuration error and get things moving again.
+As you change your Stack configuration during the development process, your Stack might also simply become unstable and stop accepting new deployments.
+Deleting the Stack is often an efficient way to recover from a configuration error and get things moving again.

-**Use with extreme caution!** Stack deletion will also eliminate all user accounts the related user pool!
+**Use with extreme caution!** Stack deletion will also eliminate all user accounts in the related user pool!

-To delete a stack, follow these instructions:
+To delete a Stack, follow these instructions:

 1. Find your API subdomain at [API Gateway Custom Domains](https://us-east-1.console.aws.amazon.com/apigateway/main/publish/domain-names).
-Delete all API mappings related to the stack.
+Delete all API mappings related to the Stack.

-1. Find the stack in the [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation) and click through to the stack detail.
+1. Find the Stack in the [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation) and click through to the Stack detail.

 1. Under the Resources tab, find any S3 Buckets and delete their contents.

-1. Delete the stack.
+1. Delete the Stack.

-[TODO] Automate this process.
+[TODO] Automate this process ([#10](https://github.com/karmaniverous/aws-api-template/issues/10)).

 # Some Thoughts About DevOps